zxli49/DATA550-Final-Project/README.md

 # DATA550 Final Project Repository

-## Synchronize Package Repository and Generate Final Report locally using
+## Synchronize Package Repository and Generate Final Report locally using `make` in terminal

 1. Ensure you have RStudio installed on your system.
 2. Clone this repository to your local machine and set the working directory to this repository.